2025 Mid-Season Newsletter

 Fundraising

-As things have gotten more expensive in general, Community Groups at Chautauqua (such as LGBTQ+ and Friends) are now required to pay for the use of Institution venues.
-Additionally, our cost for using the Athenaeum Porch for our Sunday Meet and Greets has also gone up considerably.
-Not complaining, just saying.
-We definitely could use some help.
-LGBTQ+ and Friends at Chautauqua is totally self-funded and we appreciate any donations you can make to the group to help fund our continuing activities as well as our website maintenance costs.
+LGBTQ+ and Friends at Chautauqua is totally self-funded and we appreciate any donations you can make to the group to help fund our Special Events and weekly activities as well as our website maintenance costs.
 Donations to LGBTQ+ and Friends at Chautauqua are not tax-deductible.
 If you would like to donate, please make out your check to:

 LGBTQ+ and Friends